Mad Cow-Girl

-Rosalyn Warner (1961 in Harwich, Essex – 4 July 2010 in Sunderland), better known as Mad Cow-Girl, was a British nurse who contested several elections as a candidate for the Official Monster Raving Loony Party.
+Rosalyn Warner (1961 – 4 July 2010), better known as Mad Cow-Girl, was a British nurse who contested several elections as a candidate for the Official Monster Raving Loony Party.
 She ran for election to the House of Commons for the Haltemprice and Howden seat in 2008 against incumbent Conservative MP David Davis, where she polled 412 votes (a vote that David Davis won comfortably).

 Background

 Warner's involvement with the OMRLP began in 1997 when she met Screaming Lord Sutch, and she subsequently stood as a candidate in both local and general elections from 2004 to 2008.
 She also stood for election under the name The Mad Cow-Girl Warner.
 Mad Cow-Girl held numerous positions within the Monster Raving Loony Party, including Party Secretary, Campaigns Officer, Party Archivist, and Shadow Minister for around the world in Eighty Days.
 She stood at the 2001 and 2005 General Elections for the party in the first constituency to declare: Sunderland South.
 According to one journalist: "she triumphantly succeeded in maintaining the party's fine tradition of making an absolute mockery of the proceedings, spoiling the perfect picture of democracy at its noblest moment".

 In 2005, she appeared in national newspapers alongside then Prime Minister Tony Blair during the Sedgefield count.
 In 2006, she stood successfully for the board of a Hendon regeneration project, beating a British National Party candidate.
 Originally from Essex, she lived in Wearside for 10 years, and worked as an intensive care nurse at Sunderland Royal Hospital.

 After a two-week visit to a friend in Sunderland I quickly decided that the friendliness and hospitality of the people up in the North East of England was my kind of society.
 The north-south divide does exist in my opinion – the north being a much more pleasant place to live.